ant-le/AustrianPollFraud/README.md

     - WUrde Kurz wegen Umfragen beliebter oder waren die Umfragen wegen Beliebtheit von Sebastian Kurz hoch?

 # Alternative - Eurobarometer zu Covid
+> Only Germany over time with relevant decision (Bundesnotbremse) as random events.

 > What effect did the Covid19-Pandemic have on (some aspect included in the Eurobarometer)?

     - Country